Call Grillo Law for a FREE consultation.

 If your application for STD or LTD benefits is denied, you may have the right to sue.
 If you have been receiving STD or LTD benefits and your insured has terminated your benefits, you may also have the right to sue.

-At Grillo Barristers, we have over 30 years of experience litigating STD and LTD benefits claims.
+At Grillo Law, we have over 30 years of experience litigating STD and LTD benefits claims.
 We can help you better understand the law and assist you in recovering the compensation that you deserve.
-If you or a loved one have sustained injuries and have your benefits denied, call Grillo Barristers at 416 – 614 – 6000 for a FREE consultation.
+If you or a loved one have sustained injuries and have your benefits denied, call Grillo Law at 416 – 614 – 6000 for a FREE consultation.

 Remember, you will not pay any fees until your case is won or settled.